mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 ## July 25, 1979 Dharma Talk by Dainin Katagiri Roshi
 ### Transcribed by Kikan Michael Howard

+*Description: Why shouldn’t we be disappointed with this world, if there seems to be nothing to help us?
+To answer this question, Katagiri Roshi explains the aspect of Buddhist teaching that is no perception of self and no perception of object.
+Going further, he explains why we shouldn’t attach to either a perception of an object or perception of no-object.
+This leads to an explanation of provisional being, and how we can relate warmly to self and object.
+Does the morning sun have a mind?
+The answer may surprise you.
+Also: What to do if you are the Buddha in a past life and some king insists on chopping you to bits.*

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/archives/07-1979" target="_blank">Listen to the original recording</a>

 <a href="https://katagiritranscripts.podbean.com/e/diamond-sutra-provisional-being/" target="_blank">Listen to the transcript read by Kikan</a>